HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 > which external technology not intended to control layout should be used to “fix” CSS.
 (Hint: They
 > mostly choose JavaScript.)

-But whether we like it or not, a microwave _is_ more complex than a newspaper.
+But we're trying to build a microwave, not publish a newspaper.
+The complexity is there whether we like it or not.

-Taming complexity is one of a software developer's most important jobs.
+And taming complexity is one of a software developer's most important jobs.
 Superficially, it may seem like you've _added_ complexity when you replace a hand-crafted CSS file with a JavaScript-driven toolchain.
 But this upfront investment in complexity makes it possible to reason about the effects of your CSS styles by containing the scope of your changes to manageable, modular units.